Team-Goatr/Makerspace-Automation-Suite/README.md

     * php-curl
     * sendmail
 1. Install Required PHP Libraries on the Server.
-    * **NOTE: The website will not be functional if the plugin is active and the dependencies have not been installed.**
     * From within the plugin's directory, run 'resources/install.sh' to install required PHP libraries.
     * This script installs composer (https://getcomposer.org), and runs it to install the library dependencies.
 1. Update Keys.